laraadeboye/Kubernetes-tutorial/README.md

 - If you used a pod definition file then update the image from redis123 to redis in the definition file via Vi or Nano editor and then run kubectl apply command to update the image :

    `kubectl apply -f redis-definition.yaml`

+  To persist the change:
+  ` `kubectl replace -f redis-definition.yaml` or
+   `kubectl apply --force -f redis-definition.yaml` (to completely delete and recreate object)

 - Verify by running:

    `kubectl get pods`